-WHAT IS INVOLVED IN SIZING A UPS?
+WHAT IS INVOLVED IN UPS system sizing?

 HOW DO I FIND OUT WHAT THE ACTUAL LOAD IS?

 Most electrical equipment items have labels displaying their electrical characteristics.
 This information can be collated, and should include required supply voltage, number of phases, load current, power factor and power consumption.
-The number of phases is important, because if any part of the critical load is three-phase then a three-phase UPS becomes essential.
-A three-phase UPS can, however, supply both single – and three – phase equipment items.
+The number of phases is important, because if any part of the critical load is three-phase then a three-phase UPS system becomes essential.
+A three-phase UPS system can, however, supply both single – and three – phase equipment items.